Shop since 1973 100% recycled and restoredSame day shipping

 Popular with the Ancient Greeks and Romans

-Amethyst is one of the first gemstones used by man to wear as jewelry.
-Jewelry with amethyst has already been found in the tombs of the Ancient Egyptians, and the Ancient Greeks and Romans were also known lovers of this purple mineral.
+Amethyst is one of the first gemstones used by man to wear as jewellery.
+Jewellery with amethyst has already been found in the tombs of the Ancient Egyptians, and the Ancient Greeks and Romans were also known lovers of this purple mineral.
 Although quartz is found all over the world, amethyst was its rare sister that only occasionally showed up.
 That only changed in the 19th century, when large amounts of amethyst were discovered in Brazil.
 Before that, amethyst was so rare that it was as expensive as the much rarer gemstones sapphire, ruby and emerald at the time.

-Amethyst gemstone jewelry was also popular and exclusive because the color purple had a special meaning in ancient times.
+Amethyst gemstone jewellery was also popular and exclusive because the color purple had a special meaning in ancient times.
 The color purple was considered a color that was only worn by people of royal descent.
 Julius Caesar, for example, had it legislated that he was the only one allowed to wear purple during his reign.
 The first Christian rulers also believed that purple was a special color.
 It is not for nothing that Popes and bishops had their signet rings made of amethyst.
 Saint Valentine, the founder of Valentine's Day, is known to wear a ring with a carved amethyst in the shape of Cupid on the day he died.

 Amethyst as an anti-hangover remedy?